conan290/qa-project-Urban-Grocers-app-es/README.md

-# Proyecto Urban Grocers
+# Urban Grocers Project

-Este proyecto contiene una serie de pruebas automatizadas diseñadas para validar la funcionalidad de una API que gestiona la creación de kits para usuarios.
-Las pruebas están implementadas utilizando Pytest y cubren varios casos de prueba, incluyendo tanto escenarios positivos como negativos.
+This project contains a series of automated tests designed to validate the functionality of an API that manages the creation of kits for users.
+The tests are implemented using Pytest and cover various test cases, including both positive and negative scenarios.

-## Estructura del Proyecto
+## Project Structure

-- **configuration.py**: Almacena las rutas y configuraciones necesarias para las pruebas.
+- **configuration.py**: Stores the routes and configurations required for the tests.
-- **create_kit_name_kit_test.py**: Contiene las pruebas que validan la creación de kits utilizando diferentes configuraciones de cuerpo de solicitud.
+- **create_kit_name_kit_test.py**: Contains the tests that validate the creation of kits using different request body configurations.
-- **data.py**: Almacena los cuerpos de las solicitudes POST utilizados en las pruebas.
+- **data.py**: Stores the POST request bodies used in the tests.
-- **sender_stand_request.py**: Define las funciones que envían solicitudes a la API, incluyendo la creación de nuevos usuarios y kits.
+- **sender_stand_request.py**: Defines the functions that send requests to the API, including the creation of new users and kits.
-- **README.md**: Este archivo, que proporciona una visión general del proyecto y su propósito.
+- **README.md**: This file provides an overview of the project and its purpose.

-## Requisitos
+## Requirements

 - Python 3.x
 - Pytest
 - Requests

-## Instalación
+## Installation

-1. Clona este repositorio en tu máquina local.
+1. Clone this repository to your local machine.
-2. Instala las dependencias necesarias ejecutando `pip install -r requirements.txt`.
+2. Install the necessary dependencies by running `pip install -r requirements.txt`.
-3. Ejecuta las pruebas con `pytest` para verificar la funcionalidad de la API.
+3. Run the tests with `pytest` to verify the API functionality.